SamuelClucas/CustomFlightController/README.md

 This implementation prioritizes minimal latency, code transparency, and terminal-friendly feedback.
 The code was part of a larger embedded systems engineering project that involved custom drone construction, real-time sensor fusion, and manual PCB-level integration.

+### ./src/

+- main.cpp:	Launches the ground control terminal interface.
+Initializes and supervises the Receiver class, handling graceful shutdown on interrupt.
+Acts as the entry point for the monitoring software.
+- receiver.cpp:	Manages serial input via UART (e.g., from the drone).
+Parses incoming telemetry data at 57600 baud, prints to console with ANSI styling, and handles interrupt signals.

+### ./include/

+- receiver.h	Declares the Receiver class.
+Encapsulates state management and parsing logic for UART telemetry from the drone.
+Implements a singleton pattern to coordinate signal handling.
+- shared_state.h	Shared global state used across modules (e.g., std::atomic<bool> online).
+Used to communicate shutdown signals across threads safely.

+### lib/

+Contains project media, telemetry logs, and photos.
+Includes a thumbnail image and maiden flight .mp4 for README embedding.

+### onboardController/

+Firmware for the embedded flight controller (RP2040).
+Contains C++ source and headers organized under src/ and include/, with a CMakeLists.txt for building.

 ### Features
 UART serial communication using /dev/ttyUSB0